from lec_utils import *

 ---|---|---|

-- Notice that each value in the table is a sum of the
+- Notice that each value in the table is the average of

 .